Halloween Necklaces – great, little halloween craft toddlers and preschoolers to help develop hand-eye co-ordination and fine motor skills.

-We made these Hallowe’en necklaces in the daycare the other day.
+We’re making lots of Halloween crafts here in my home daycare these days!
+We made these Hallowe’en necklaces today!
 The hooligans loved the process for the festive colours, and because they created something they could wear.
 I loved the process for all of the learning that took place.

 - coloured drinking straws